 But we don’t care, cos it’s NEARLY CHRISTMAS DAY.

-We go to Confession every Saturday but we didn’t have to go today, cos we went from school, on the day we got our holidays.
+We go to Confession every Saturday, but we didn’t have to go today, cos we went from school on the day we got our holidays.

 After dinner, I went up to Carr’s drapery shop with Mammy.
 Lovely frocks were hanging up and stiff slips too.
-Mammy talked to Mrs. Carr and I listened.
+Mammy talked to Mrs. Carr, and I listened.
 Mrs. Carr was wearing a smock like Mammy used to wear before our Mary was born.
-Her new baby is due soon, she told Mammy, and she’d kilt, she said, with heartburn and not sleeping.
+Her new baby is due soon, she told Mammy, and she’d killed, she said, with heartburn and not sleeping.
 “Oh, I know, I know, I know,” Mammy said.

-Dec 24, 1961: We have to go to Mass, cos it’s Sunday and we have to go again tomorrow, cos it’s Christmas Day.
+Dec 24, 1961: We have to go to Mass cos it’s Sunday, and we have to go again tomorrow cos it’s Christmas Day.
 We didn’t have to wear our Sunday clothes today cos they’re washed clean for Christmas.

-We go to Benediction every Sunday evening but we didn’t have to go tonight.
+We go to Benediction every Sunday evening, but we didn’t have to go tonight.

-We must have fallen asleep because when Mammy woke us up for Mass it was CHRISTMAS DAY!
+We must have fallen asleep because when Mammy woke us up for Mass, it was CHRISTMAS DAY!

-* Originally published in December 2021.
-Updated in December 2023.
+* Originally published in December 2021 and updated in December 2025.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.